 Server-side rendering provides a solution to this problem.

-Here’s an example HTML file, containing a simple newsletter signup form, that the browser could receive with server-side rendering.
-All HTML elements inside the root
+Here's an example of an HTML page the browser receives with server-side rendering.
+All HTML elements inside the root element are rendered on the server:

 <!DOCTYPE html>